dillydill123/inventory-setups/README.md

 Note that you must have base highlighting enabled in order to use this feature.

 **NOTE:** Fuzzy filtering replaced the previous system of variation differences.
 Previously through variation differences, all items were considered "fuzzy" by default.
-This is the **opposite** of the Fuzzy filter.
+This is the **opposite** of the fuzzy filter.

 ##### Unordered Highlighting